Holograf: History

 It was founded in 1978 by Mihai Pocorschi (guitar, voice), Eugen Sonia (bass guitar), Cristian Lesciuc (solo guitar) and Boris Petroff (drums).
-In 1979 Edi Petroșel (drums) și Tino Furtună (keyboards) joined and are still part of the band.
-The band received awards at Club A Festival and at other festivals, which helped the band getting signed with Electrecord, the biggest Romanian label at that time, and launched Holograf 1 in 1983.
-In 1988 Holograf releases Holograf III, which was sold in over 200.000 copies.
-Holograf continued making music through the 1980s and 1990s, when it toured abroad in countries like Bulgaria, USSR, East Germany, Poland, North Korea and the Netherlands.
+In 1979 Edi Petroșel (drums) and Tino Furtună (keyboards) joined and are still part of the band.
+The band received awards at Club A Festival and at other festivals, which helped the band getting signed with Electrecord, the biggest Romanian label at that time, and released Holograf 1 in 1983.
+In 1988 Holograf released Holograf III, which was sold over 200,000 copies.
+Holograf continued making music through the 1980s and 1990s, when it toured abroad in countries such as Bulgaria, USSR, East Germany, Poland, North Korea, and the Netherlands.
 In April 1990 Holograf performed at the Printemps de Bourges Festival.
-It released few new works into the new millennium, including the album "Pur si simplu" (2003).
+It released a few new works into the new millennium, including the album Pur si simplu (2003).
 Since 1985, the lead singer of the band is Dan Bittman.

-The band is known for hits like Banii vorbesc, Dincolo de nori (which Dan Bittman also sang at Eurovision Song Contest 1994), Ți-am dat un inel, Undeva departe, Să nu-mi iei niciodată dragostea, Viața are gust or Cât de departe.
+The band is known for hits including "Banii vorbesc", "Dincolo de nori" (which Dan Bittman also sang at Eurovision Song Contest 1994), "Ți-am dat un inel", "Undeva departe", "Să nu-mi iei niciodată dragostea", "Viața are gust" and "Cât de departe".

-In November 2000, Holograf launched Holografica, which was sold in over 100,000 copies in the first two weeks.
-In 2003 the band launched Pur și simplu, album which was sold in over 250.000 copies, and received gold and platinum certification.
-In order to promote Pur și simplu, Holograf started touring in Romania for fifty days.
-On October 10, 2006, Holograf released a new album called "Taina".
-The disc contains 10 new songs, and the first single to be promoted from the album is called "Ești atât de frumoasă" (You are so beautiful).
-On July 10, 2009, Holograf received a Gold certification from UPFR for record sales of the "Primăvara începe cu tine" album.
+In November 2000, Holograf launched Holografica, which sold over 100,000 copies in the first two weeks of release.
+In 2003 the band launched Pur și simplu, an album which sold over 250.000 copies, and received gold and platinum certification.
+In order to promote Pur și simplu, Holograf started toured in Romania for 50 days.
+On October 10, 2006, Holograf released a new album called Taina.
+The disc contained 10 new songs, and the first single to be promoted from the album was "Ești atât de frumoasă" ("You are so beautiful").
+On July 10, 2009, Holograf received a Gold certification from UPFR for record sales of the Primăvara începe cu tine album.
 Holograf performed at five editions of the Golden Stag Festival, in 1993, 1997, 2001, 2005 and 2009, and multiple times at the Mamaia Festival since 1987 and Callatis Festival.

 The Holograf song "Cât de departe" (How far), was broadcast most often on Romanian radio stations, between 2010 and 2015.

+Their bassist, Iulian "Mugurel" Vrabete, died from cancer on 12 March 2026, at the age of 70.